 Local photographer, Susie Holland, opens the first show of her work at Flourishes Gallery and Studios Saturday, Jan.
 11, with a reception from 10 a.m. to 2 p.m., located at 140 ½ East Main, Shelbyville.

-- Effingham man pleads not guilty in armed robbery case
+- Effingham man pleads guilty in robbery case